2017 Chilean general election

 Following an election reform in 2015, the Chamber of Deputies grew in size to 155 members from the previous 120, while the Senate increased its membership from 38 to 43 after this election, and will grow to 50 following the election in 2021.
 Multi-seat constituencies were reestablished, replacing the previous binomial system of two seats per district, installed by the outgoing Pinochet dictatorship in 1989.
-For the first time, a 40% gender quota was put in place for candidates of each political party in parliamentary elections.
+Starting with this election, Chile's congress was elected through open list proportional representation under the D'Hondt method.
+Also for the first time, a 40% gender quota was put in place for candidates of each political party in parliamentary elections.

 All the newly elected officials began their terms on 11 March 2018.

 This was the first non-primary election in which Chilean citizens voted from abroad.